 - distance from the point load.

-The diagram below is a good visual aide to show exactly what the equation is calculating.
+The diagram below is a good visual aid that shows exactly what the equation calculates.

-In conclusion of this section, it is important to select the proper wall thickness for the pipeline -- a wall thickness that can withstand both the depth that it is being buried at and the external wheel (or surface loads) that it will be subjected to once installed.
+In conclusion to this section, it is important to select the proper wall thickness for the pipeline -- one that can withstand both the depth at which it is buried and the external wheel (or surface) loads it will be subjected to once installed.

 You can easily see which wall thickness is required for your specific depth of cover (along with the required Trench Type) by entering a few variables within the McWane PE Thickness Calculator.